juanpablo-santos/stripes-spring-boot/README.md

 ## Other caveats

 * this starter module manually deactivates Spring MVC, by defining String-type beans with ids `DispatcherServletAutoConfiguration.DEFAULT_DISPATCHER_SERVLET_REGISTRATION_BEAN_NAME`, `DispatcherServletAutoConfiguration.DEFAULT_DISPATCHER_SERVLET_BEAN_NAME` and `conventionErrorViewResolver`.
-* if it is not set, the `Extension.Packages` (`stripes.extension.packages`) is set to `net.sourceforge.stripes.integration.spring`.
-We're already using Spring Boot so it kinda makes sense to have Spring support activated on the Stripes application.
-* to enforce same encryption key if running several application instances set the `stripes.encryption-key` property at build time.
-Look at the sample (pom.xml, application.properties) to see how to do this.
+* if running several application instances, set the `stripes.encryption-key` property at build time to enforce the use of the same encryption key.
+Look at the sample (`stripes-spring-boot-sample/pom.xml`, `stripes-spring-boot-sample/src/main/resources/application.properties`) to see how to do this.